rstudio-education/glossRy/glossary.md

 Singleton:
 :   A set with only one element, or a [class](#class) with only one [instance](#instance).

+Slug:
+:   An abbreviated portion of a page's URL that uniquely identifies it.
+    In the example `https://www.mysite.com/category/post-name`, the slug is `post-name`.

 SQL:
 :   The language used for writing queries for a [relational database](#relational-database).
 The term
     was originally an acronym for Structured Query Language.